-Healing Your Spiritual Wounds is a journey to help people recognize that they may have been spiritually wounded by certain teachers and/or teachings, and then to work towards healing.
+Healing Your Spiritual Wounds is a journey to help people recognize that they may have been spiritually wounded by certain teachers and/or teachings, and then to help them work towards healing.
 It is not a program targeting specific individuals who were abusive, neither is it aiming to universally demean or undermine any Faith Traditions or spiritual teachings.

 I’m very aware that no single message will reach all people in the same way and with the same impact.
 We all receive and process information differently, so it is clear to me that certain teachings of the different faith traditions touch people deeply, making total sense for them, and bringing added meaning to their lives.
 At the same time, that same message, delivered in the same way, may not make sense to another individual or it may undermine their self-esteem and sense of personal agency.
-They may, out of loyalty or obedience, try to live out these teachings even though those teachings don’t make sense to them, which leads to internal confusion, self-doubt, anxiety, and self-judgment.
+They may, out of loyalty, obedience, or a desire to belong try to live out these teachings even though those teachings don’t make sense to them, which leads to internal confusion, self-doubt, anxiety, and self-judgment…wounding.

 We all have a powerful need to belong, to be accepted, and to fit in.
 This explains why we often carry on believing and living out the faith tradition we inherited as children, even when it is wounding us in some way.
 This need to belong can lead us to subjugate ourselves and live a life of “shoulds” and “oughts” without finding our own agency, sovereignty, and free will.
 This often leads us to subvert, override, and suppress our true natures.